-You may spend all of your time scribbling away in sketchbooks, taking pictures, or designing your own characters.
-You may get feedback from other people says that the work you produce is great.
+You may spend all of your time scribbling away in sketchbooks, taking pictures, or designing your characters.
+You may get feedback from other people who says that the work you produce is great.

 Luckily, we have the internet these days, and many sites like Behance, and Deviant Art as well as Pinterest and Instagram where we creatives can display our work.
-In fact, if you do this right, it should convert into actual paid jobs as well!
+If you do this right, it should convert into actual paid jobs as well!

 Of course, to get good at tooting your own horn, you will need to learn a few essential skills.
 On is to take pictures of either your work or your process to give people online an insight into what you do.